Chaozhuang22/chaozhuang22.github.io/_posts/2024-02-14-low-cost-sensor.md

   teaser: /assets/images/low-cost-sensor/teaser.jpg
 ---

 > This analysis utlizes Lasso regression to explore sparse calibration relationships for electrochemical low-cost sensors developed for air quality monitoring.
-The performane of Lasso regression is compared with the Python package of lazypredict.
+The performane of Lasso regression is compared with generic multiple linear regression.

 ## Analysis Goal